BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 ## Clap audio recording

 A clap has a distinctive shape on the oscilloscope, characterized by a loud, rapidly fading high-frequency sound.
 The most significant condition – a high amplitude of the sound is easily checked before the other features get estimated.
 These features are extracted or calculated from audio recording and (hopefully) distinguish claps from other loud sounds.
-Here are three examples of different loud sounds that result in differrent features as well.
+Here is an example of a clap audio recording and its features.
 These features serve as the input to our neural network.

 ![Clap characteristics](characteristics.jpg)